Cigarette: History

+Global

 The earliest forms of cigarettes were similar to their predecessor, the cigar.
 Cigarettes appear to have had antecedents in Mexico and Central America around the 9th century in the form of reeds and smoking tubes.
 The Maya, and later the Aztecs, smoked tobacco and other psychoactive drugs in religious rituals and frequently depicted priests and deities smoking on pottery and temple engravings.
 The cigarette and the cigar were the most common methods of smoking in the Caribbean, Mexico, and Central and South America until recent times.

 The North American, Central American, and South American cigarette used various plant wrappers; when it was brought back to Spain, maize wrappers were introduced, and by the 17th century, fine paper.
 The resulting product was called papelate and is documented in Goya's paintings La Cometa, La Merienda en el Manzanares, and El juego de la pelota a pala (18th century).

-By 1830, the cigarette had crossed into France, where it received the name cigarette; and in 1845, the French state tobacco monopoly began manufacturing them.
+By 1830 the cigarette had become known in France, where it received the name cigarette, and in 1845 the French state tobacco monopoly began manufacturing them.
 The French word made its way into English in the 1840s.
 Some American reformers promoted the spelling cigaret, but this was never widespread and is now largely abandoned.
-Cigarettes are sometimes also called a fag in British slang.

 The first patented cigarette-making machine was invented by Juan Nepomuceno Adorno of Mexico in 1847.
 In the 1850s, Turkish cigarette leaves had become popular.
 However, production climbed markedly when another cigarette-making machine was developed in the 1880s by James Albert Bonsack, which vastly increased the productivity of cigarette companies, which went from making about 40,000 hand-rolled cigarettes daily to around 4 million.
-At the time, these imported cigarettes from America had significant sales among British smokers.
+At the time, these imported cigarettes from the United States had significant sales among British smokers.

 In the English-speaking world, the use of tobacco in cigarette form became increasingly widespread during and after the Crimean War, when British soldiers began emulating their Ottoman Turkish comrades and Russian enemies, who had begun rolling and smoking tobacco in strips of old newspaper for lack of proper cigar-rolling leaf.
 This was helped by the development of tobaccos suitable for cigarette use, and by the development of the Egyptian cigarette export industry.